 Things My Calvinist Pastor Said #4: God's Love Saves Some But Not Others

 (This "Things My Calvinist Pastor Said" series is a breakdown of this much longer post: "We Left Our Church Because of Calvinism," which was written last year but updated July 2020.
-They are almost exact quotes.
 All memes were created with imgflip.)

 Here is a story of one Calvinist pastor who knowingly deceived the church he was interviewing at, after they specifically asked him if he was a Calvinist and told them they wouldn't hire him if he was.
-And he ended up getting the job, even though he is a solid 7-point Calvinist, because he played games with their definition of "Calvinist."
+And even though he is a solid 7-point Calvinist, he ended up getting the job because he played games with their definition of "Calvinist."
 This is how tricky they can be!
-And this should make you mad - a 7-point-Calvinist who basically lied about being a Calvinist by toying with the people's definition of Calvinist.
+And this should make you angry: A 7-point-Calvinist who deceived and lied about being a Calvinist so that he could get hired at a church that said it didn't want a Calvinist pastor.
 Shame on him!
-If a pastor answers your "Are you a Calvinist?" question with another question, then you can safely assume they are strong, dogmatic, educated, slippery Calvinists who know they shouldn't admit it to you because you know too much about Calvinism to buy it.
+If a pastor answers your "Are you a Calvinist?" question with another question, then you can safely assume they are slippery Calvinists who know to be strategic in how they word things so that they don't scare you off too early.

-Our pastor is a very dogmatic Calvinist who has been very careful over the last 6 years to never admit it, to never talk about Calvinism directly.
+Our pastor is a very dogmatic Calvinist who has been very careful over the last six years to never call himself a Calvinist or reveal his theology as Calvinism.
 Calvinist pastors do this deliberately, to get deep into a church before anyone catches on to their Calvinism.
 And besides, if a Calvinist pastor never says they're a Calvinist then no one will know to look up Calvinism online for themselves to see what others say about it.
 Very strategic.]

 Okay now, back to Calvi-god showing his "love" to the elect.